-High Visibility Garments - What Class II and Class III All About
+High Visibility Garments - What Is Class II and Class III

 Every work environment requires safety procedures to assure workers are safe from hazards a job can entail.
 Even in areas where there is no vehicle traffic such as sporting events added visibility can produce safer results in safety and coordination(photographers used our safety vest in the Nigeria vs Venezuela soccer match at Marlins Park).
 Work in roads with traffic add special challenges due to the uncontrolled nature of the general public being so close to the work site.
 Heavy machinery, congestion, road noise in road work zones present added safety issues.